arvinemadi/Digital-Signal-Processing/README.md

 CFAR: https://en.wikipedia.org/wiki/Constant_false_alarm_rate
 Good reference on system parameters for FMWC radars: https://training.ti.com/sites/default/files/docs/mmwaveSensing-FMCW-offlineviewing_4.pdf

+Two versions of the file are here.
+One version is simpler to follow the algorithm, but runs slower.
+In the second version MATLAB vectorization is used for the calculations.
+Mainly for calculating the local noise over the training cell in the 2D FFT, convolution with a kernel of training cells is done.

 ### Use of Kalman filter for noise cancellation of PPG signal